Urbit-Systems-Technical-Journal/nocksite/_build/html/_sources/intro.md

 Nock as a computing platform is:

 * Turing-complete.
-It's a real language with all that implies.
+It's a complete real language with all that implies.
 * Functional-as-in-language.
 Necessary side effects are achieved through runtime hints.
 * Homoiconic.
 Code and data share the same representation.
 * Solid-state.
 Each evaluation is deterministic and self-contained, resulting in a new updated state with no transient state from crashes or system (mis)configuration.
+* Tiny.
+Only twelve opcodes are necessary for the full specification, and first-class virtualization allows this capability to be arbitrarily extended.

 ## How to Use This Tutorial